datacommonsorg/mixer/embeddings_sidecar.md

 ## Remaining Todos
-* Grant mixer service account the permissions in datcom-nl
 * push to dev and test it out
 * revisit the new resolve endpoint contract
-* Publish embeddings server image matching the tag (`gcr.io/datcom-ci/datacommons-nl:mixer-sidecar`)
+* create automatic tagging for the embeddings server